14.1 Sampling Reflection Functions

 Therefore, MicrofacetDistribution implementations must implement a method for sampling from their distribution of normal vectors.

 The classic approach to sampling a microfacet orientation is to sample from directly.
 We’ll start by showing the derivation of this approach for the isotropic Beckmann distribution but will then describe a more effective sampling method that samples from the distribution of visible microfacets from a given outgoing direction, which can be quite different from the overall distribution.

 The MicrofacetDistribution base class stores a Boolean value that determines which sampling technique will be used.
 In practice, the one based on sampling visible microfacet area is much more effective than the one based on sampling the overall distribution, so it isn’t possible to select between the two strategies in pbrt scene description files; the option to sample the overall distribution is only available for tests and comparisons.

 The BeckmannDistribution’s Sample_wh() method’s implementation uses this value to determine which sampling technique to use.

-The sampling method for the Beckmann–Spizzichino distribution’s full distribution of normals returns angles and in spherical coordinates, which in turn are converted to a normalized direction vector wh.
+The sampling method for the Beckmann–Spizzichino distribution’s full distribution of normals returns and the angle in spherical coordinates, which in turn are converted to a normalized direction vector wh.

 The isotropic Beckmann–Spizzichino distribution was defined in Equation (8.9).
 To derive a sampling method, we’ll consider it expressed in spherical coordinates.
 As an isotropic distribution, it is independent of , and so the PDF for this distribution, , is separable into and .